New Grading Model Overview- Updated

 Show up — really show up

-Attending your meeting on time and fully prepared is worth 10% of your grade.
-It also makes everything else possible.
+Attending your scheduled meeting on time and fully prepared is worth 10% of your grade and makes everything else possible.

 [Book]